Introducing a new voice and video group calling API to boost customer and social engagement in web and mobile apps

-As businesses harness the power of real-time and social interactions for their apps, group engagement is an essential component of their growth strategies.
-Sendbird already facilitates chat conversations of up to 100K users in open channels and 20K in private Supergroups.
+As businesses harness the power of real-time social interactions and chat services for their apps, group engagement is an essential component of their growth strategies.
+Sendbird already facilitates chat conversations of up to 1M users in open channels and private Supergroups.

-How to add voice and video group calls to your app
+How to add voice and video group calls to your mobile app